Pylons/pyramid_handlers/docs/index.rst

            raise MySpecialException

 When the ``index`` method of the above example handler is invoked, it will raise ``MySpecialException``.
-As a result, the action decorator will cath this exception and turn it into a response.
+As a result, the action decorator will catch this exception and turn it into a response.

 Configuration Knobs